tburrows13/SpidertronEnhancements/README.md

 - Compatibility with [Spidertron Weapon Switcher](https://mods.factorio.com/mod/SpidertronWeaponSwitcher) is a little unstable.
 It will work for the vast majority of the time, but there is the possibility of a crash, so please ensure that you are saving regularly if using these mods together.
 Ammo placed in an inactive weapon's slots will be lost when you enter a vehicle or quick toggle with a spidertron from this mod.

 ---
+## Translation

+You can help by translating this mod into your language using [CrowdIn](https://crowdin.com/project/factorio-mods-localization).
+Any translations made will be included in the next release.

+---

 Please let me know in the "Discussion" section of the mod portal if you have suggestions for this mod.